 Create a cohesive experience for customers by designing your pop-up form to match the look and feel of your brand.
 MailChimp pop-up forms are fully customizable, so you can create a form that feels right at home on your website with no extra coding required.

 Consider adding your brand’s logo to your form or including a beautiful background image—a product photo, perhaps—that catches the eye of your audience.
-Select a font and color palette that fits your brand, and be sure to create a compelling call to action button that makes encourages people to complete the signup process.
+Select a font and color palette that fits your brand, and be sure to create a compelling call-to-action button that encourages people to complete the signup process.